 Rocket Lab’s Electron rocket is only 55 feet tall.
 That’s puny compared to SpaceX’s 230-foot Falcon 9, but size isn’t everything.
 The Electron could become a powerful system for putting small satellites into space for cheap—the company estimates each launch will cost $5 million compared to SpaceX’s (already very cheap) $60 million.
-And this week, it may fly for the very first time.
+And this week, it flew for the very first time.

 After three scrubbed attempts, the Electron rocket finally took off from its launch pad in Mahia, New Zealand on May 25 at 4:20pm NZST.
 By 4:23 it crossed the Karman line, 62 miles above the ground, and officially made it to space.
 Watch it take off:

 The rocket's second stage didn't quite make it into orbit as planned, and they'll be investigating why, but the company is pleased with the results of their first flight test.
 "Reaching space in our first test puts us in an incredibly strong position to accelerate the commercial phase of our program, deliver our customers to orbit and make space open for business,” Rocket Lab founder and CEO Peter Beck said in a statement.